-In order to know what column of incoming data should be stored in what field in MA Professional, you create a data format in MA Professional to store that mapping.
+In order to know which column of incoming data should be stored in which field in Higher Logic Informz, you create a data format in Informz to store that mapping.

-NOTE: If you're just uploading a list of email addresses, MA Professional provides a default data format that assumes that the first column is the email address.
+NOTE: If you're uploading just a list of email addresses, Informz provides a default data format that assumes that the first column is the email address.

-Before you dive in and create a data format, take a few minutes to understand the data you'll be bringing into MA Professional.
-If you're getting ready for a mailing and you simply want to personalize the mailing with...
+Before you create a data format, take a few minutes to understand the data you'll be importing into Informz.
+If you're getting ready for a mailing and you simply want to personalize the messages with...

 Dear %%First Name%%

-...you only need to upload email address and first name.
+...you only have to upload email address and first name.
 Easy.

-Any data that you upload can be used for personalization or targeting.
+Any data that you upload can be used for personalization and/or targeting.
 Doing a little bit of planning will set you up to create a better experience for your subscribers.

-If your data file contains only email address, all you need to do is follow the Default data format on Step 1 of the Subscriber Upload.
+If your data file contains only email addresses, you can simply follow the Default data format in Step 1 of Subscriber Upload.

-We recommend that the first column of the data file be the email address.
-Although Professional can support having email addresses in any column, it's a good way to standardize your data-file format with email address as the first column.
+- We recommend that the first column be the email address.
+Although the email addresses can be in any column, this is a good way to standardize your data-file format.

 When working with date fields, consistently use the same date format.
-Whether you use the American format (mm/dd/yyyy) or the British format (dd/mm/yyyy), just use it consistently.
+Whether you use mm/dd/yyyy or dd/mm/yyyy, just use it consistently.
 The subscriber upload process doesn't do any date conversion, so all incoming data is processed as a string.

 Create a Data Format